After the Farm: Musical style

 Kevin Ransom of Guitar Player called the record "a tough-minded three-guitar country-rock showcase that uses The Byrds and Buffalo Springfield as musical touchstones."

 Critical reception

 Chip Renner of AllMusic writes, "From start to finish, there is something special about this CD."
 He finishes his review with, "They rock, with some real killer slide-guitar work.
 If you like your country hard, you'll love it."

 Robert Christgau gives the album an A− and says, "the catch in her voice has gotten so husky you want to give her a squeeze, and she writes more good songs about the usual thing than any of the young hunks who've given Nashville delusions of grandeur."

 On this album, Musician reviewer Peter Cronin noted, "Flores is playing more guitar and writing better songs than on her ill-fated Warner Bros., debut.
 Most importantly, the singer sounds like she's having a blast."

 Track listing

-Track information and credits adapted the album's liner notes.
+Track information and credits adapted from the album's liner notes.